onierstrasz/Recipes/sourDoughStarter.md

 First mix in lukewarm water slowly with spatula, then stir in flour.

-Suppose plan to make pizza and we have 250g of starter, to which we add 250g white flour and 175ml water (70%).
+Suppose we plan to make pizza and we have 250g of starter, to which we add 250g white flour and 175ml water (70%).

 Separate into portions of 100 - 200 g.